This post may contain affiliate links. Please read our disclosure policy.

 One of the first things I ever learned to make was vanilla pudding.
 It’s so simple, especially when you buy a package of instant pudding mix, you, literally, have dessert in a matter of minutes.
 I always preferred the stovetop instant pudding over the “mix and stir” variety, there was something about the whole process of steaming the milk and then whisking in the powder that made me feel totally like a culinary wizard even at the ripe old age of 8.

 Homemade Vanilla Pudding isn’t that much more difficult to make and once you make your first batch I can guarantee you’ll never buy it in a box of vanilla pudding mix again.
+It’s so easy I even made a homemade chocolate pudding and butterscotch pudding, too!

-I love the first bite of the pudding, atill warm from the saucepan, like a sweet custard that was supposed to be filling a pie or a mountain of cream puffs.
+I love the first bite of the pudding, still warm from the saucepan, like a sweet custard that was supposed to be filling a pie or a mountain of cream puffs.
 But I could eat it out of the bowl, just with a spoon, and enjoy everything about that simple dessert without the mess of a pie crust or pastry getting in the way.

 How To Make Vanilla Pudding From Scratch